Tim O'Brien (physicist): Early life and education

 He was born in Littleborough, Greater Manchester.
 He grew up in Castleton, Greater Manchester in the Metropolitan Borough of Rochdale.
+He attended school in Rochdale., attending St Joseph's RC Middle School from 1975 to 1977, and Bishop Henshaw RC Memorial High School, now St Cuthbert's RC High School, from 1977 to 1982.

-He attended school in Rochdale.
-He studied Physics and Astrophysics at University College London and completed his PhD at the University of Manchester between 1985 and 1988.
+He studied Physics and Astrophysics at Queen Mary College and completed his PhD at the University of Manchester between 1985 and 1988.

 Career and research

 He taught at the University of Liverpool in the 1990s.
 He began working at the University of Manchester in 1999 where he is currently associate director of the Jodrell Bank Centre for Astrophysics.
-He is also Director of Teaching & Learning in the University's School of Physics & Astronomy.
-From 2009–2015, he taught the first year undergraduate course in Astrophysics.
+He is also Director of Teaching & Learning in the university's School of Physics & Astronomy.
+From 2009 to 2015, he taught the first year undergraduate course in Astrophysics.

 His research is primarily in the area of novae (thermonuclear explosions on white dwarf stars in binary star systems) and includes both theoretical work and observations using telescopes around the world and in space working across the electromagnetic spectrum.